jeanmadao/ics-table-generator/README.md

 # ics-table-generator

-Python script automatically generating a schedule Excel(.xlsx) table file from a .ics file.
+Python script automatically generating a schedule Excel(.xlsx) table file from a .ics file.\
-Chances are you won't really need this as much as I do.
+Chances are you won't need this as much as I do.

 ## Dependencies